Ugh-that-guy/teveller/Teveller-CRB.md

 For a more modest Hero Point system, ignore the Group Hero Point Pool and only grant Individual Hero Points.

 Skills
-Characters in Cepheus Deluxe use a variety of skills to confront the challenges awaiting them among the stars, from piloting a starship to shooting a laser.
+Characters in TevellerRPG use a variety of skills to confront the challenges awaiting them among the stars, from piloting a starship to shooting a laser.
 Skills are a character’s greatest asset.
 Skilled characters are competent.
 A Skill at level 1 (denoted “Skill 1”) represents someone who is employable; Skill 3 denotes a trusted professional; and Skill 5 represents a world-class expert.
 For example, a newly trained paramedic has Medicine 1; an experienced physician has Medicine 3; and a cutting-edge cyber-surgeon, skilled beyond the typical physician, has Medicine 5.
 The task resolution system takes this into account – professionals should automatically succeed at routine tasks (difficulty 6+) and easily perform average tasks (difficulty 8+), while experts will automatically succeed in routine and average tasks and easily manage difficult (10+) ones.

-A note about the Cepheus Engine Core and System Reference Document: Cepheus Deluxe skills are somewhat different than those found in the Cepheus Engine Core rules but are easily compatible.
+A note about the Cepheus Engine Core and System Reference Document: TevellerRPG skills are somewhat different than those found in the Cepheus Engine Core rules but are easily compatible.
 Most notably, Repair is the combination of Electronics and Mechanics; Admin subsumes the Advocate skill; Carousing subsumes the Gambling skill.

 Zero-Level Skills
 Normally, a character is either skilled in a task or unskilled.
 In the latter case, they suffer DM-3 for lacking the appropriate skill.
 However, to facilitate play, we recommend that the Referee grant a few skills as “Zero-level” to each character at the start of the game.
 This means that while the character is not skilled enough to hold down a job with that skill, and does not enjoy a positive DM on rolls, the character is familiar enough with that skill to avoid the unskilled penalty (DM-3).
 The recommended Zero-level Skills for all adventurers are shown in the table below.